juanhenriquez/TinyPath/README.md

 Users can go to `/links/[linkId]` page and see the details of each link they created.

-They can also update their link's original, name or both at the same time.
-Under the hood this sends a `PUT` requests to `/api/links/[linkId]` to update the link.
+Users can update the original URL of their link.
+This sends a `PUT` request to `/api/links/[linkId]` behind the scenes to make the change.

 ![link details page](assets/details-update-button.png)